SomeRandomiOSDev/CBORCoding/README.md

 If you have need for a specific feature or you encounter a bug, please open an issue.
 If you extend the functionality of **CBORCoding** yourself or you feel like fixing a bug yourself, please submit a pull request.

-Note: You'll need to run `carthage bootstrap` upon downloading to resolve and build **CBORCoding**'s dependencies before being able to develop locally.
-Please look [here](https://github.com/Carthage/Carthage) for more info on installing Carthage on your local machine.

 Author
 --------